Tsuihao/ransac_homography/README.md

 (perspective transformation)
 ![Alt text](images/baseline.png)

-Now in order to generate the "a lot of" corresponding points for RANSAC. we use the SIFT detector.
+Now in order to generate the **a lot of corresponding points** for RANSAC, we use the SIFT detector.
 ![Alt text](images/SIFTmatching.png)

-By default, opencv provide the fucntion `findhomography` which uses RANSAC under the hood.
+By default, opencv provide a fucntion called [findhomography](https://docs.opencv.org/2.4/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.html?highlight=findhomography#findhomography) which uses RANSAC under the hood.
 The result homography from opencv - `findhomography`.

-(As can be seen, it looks identical as the baseline images (that is what we are looking for!))
+As can be seen, it looks identical as the baseline images (that is what we are looking for!)

 ![Alt text](images/opencv.png)

 We are going to compare our own implementation of RANSAC.

-It's clear that the implementation has some bugs. check the below section
+**Oppsy** It's clear that the implementation has some bugs. check the below section

 ![Alt text](images/htsui_.png)